Domnica: Family

 Domnica was the daughter of a soldier named Petronius, who was promoted to praetorian prefect by Valens after he became emperor.
 Petronius was deeply unpopular for his cruelty and greed, which was one reason why Procopius decided to revolt in 365.

 Petronius was probably a Pannonian.
 Her further ancestry is unknown.
-Various of her relatives held influentials positions.
+Various of her relatives held influential positions.
 A possible relative is Domnicus, an officer of Valens mentioned in Oration II by Libanius.
 Procopius, prefect of Constantinople in 377, is mentioned by Zosimus as a relative of Valens by marriage, meaning he was related to Domnica.
 According to Nicetas of Serra, Eusebius was her uncle and a praefectus urbi in the Diocese of Pontus.
 Nicetas was a commentator to the works of Gregory of Nazianzus and identified Eusebius with an otherwise unnamed figure mentioned in the works of Gregory.
 Eusebius is thus supposedly recorded in the funeral oration in honor of Basil of Caesarea.

 The names Anastasia, Domnicus, Eusebius, Petronius and Procopius used by various family members are thought to be Greek in origin.
 Various scholars have suggested this could indicate the descent of Domnica and her relatives from Greek-speaking families of Sirmium, the initial capital of the Praetorian prefecture of Illyricum.
 Marriage into a Greek family could have helped solidify Valens' rule over the Hellenized Eastern Roman Empire.